“We came from far-away places in the world, but we feel at home here.”

 When they’re not busy in classes or practicing, they are on tour representing Cougs and fighting to win in competitions around the nation.

-Bayerlova recently made it to the finals of the ITA Hilton Head tournament in South Carolina.
+Bayerlova made it to the finals of the ITA Hilton Head tournament in South Carolina during her sophomore year.
 As a freshman she won the ITF Charleston tournament.
 Last summer she won the $15,000 Banja Luka Ladies Open in Bosnia and Herzegovina.
-Ates helped the Cougs advance to the semifinals of the Pac-12 championship by beating the University of California, Berkeley in Ojai, CA.
+Ates helped the Cougs advance to the semifinals of the Pac-12 championship by beating the University of California, Berkeley in Ojai, CA and is a two-time All-Pac-12 First Team recipient.

 Court to the classroom